itskingori/pesapal-gem/README.md

     $ gem install pesapal

-After you install Pesapal and add it to your Gemfile, you need to run the generator:
+For Rails, you need to run the generator to set up some necessary stuff:

     rails generate pesapal:install